TRNisbet/laughing-octo-pancake/schedule.md

 *Updated Tuesday Jan 25*

 ## Class Agenda Jan 25
+    - Do we know time limit requirements of presentation?
+    - Go over schedule and what is expected from each person for each deadline.
     - Review visualizations provided by Ash and give feedback.
     - Review or start coding models and run data through at least one, once.
+    - Discuss possible optimizations and set deadlines for them.
     - Make sure each team member has at least 12 commits.
     - Review Readme and add updates.
-    - Submit link for grading.
+    - Submit link for Deliverable 1 for grading.

 ## Segment One Requirements